tonethar/IGME-230-Spring-2019/weekly/week-01B-notes.md

 1. review file/folder permissions to be sure they are correct
 1. **Reminder:** **`banjo.rit.edu`** is the FTP name, but the browser will access the URL **`people.rit.edu`**
 1. navigate a browser to that directory - **`http://people.rit.edu/~abc1234/230/hello.html`** and you should see your *hello.html* page
-1. remember CSS?
-Let's add some CSS style rules to the page!

 ## III.
 Presentation
 - [Auth and htaccess PDF](https://github.com/tonethar/IGME-230-Master/tree/master/docs/Auth-and-htaccess.pdf)